ledpup/ClimateExplorer/blog/_posts/2023-07-25-temperature-anomaly.markdown

 2. Divide all values by the highest
 3. The result will be a set of normalised values between 0 and 1 (0.25, 0.58, 0.42, 0.17, and 1 for the numbers above)

 We could multiply the normalised set of numbers by a constant, resulting in values that are consistently scaled.
-In computing, we may want to multiply those numbers by 255 to assign a normalised colour intensity; 12 could be the brightest value (255) while 2 will be the dullest (43).
+In computing, we may want to multiply those numbers by 255 to assign a normalised colour intensity; 12 could be the brightest value (255) while 2 will be the dullest (0.17 x 255 = 43).

 Normalisation can also be useful when we want to compare different sets of numbers, such as temperature records in different years or from different locations.
 A simple normalisation approach, however, isn't very robust when dealing with climate data.
 A single "highest" as the basis, out of thousands of records, is error prone (what if the meteorologist simply made a mistake on that one recording?) and won't yield any anomalies.
 We could find anomalies with the normalisation approach described below.
 Anomalies such as: are temperatures increasing over time?
 Or: is rainfall declining over time?